Outdoor Research Alpine AscentShell Bivy

 Should you buy?

 The ratings alone do not paint a picture of which product is the best for you.
 It depends on how much protection and space you need, for one thing.
-We gave the Outdoor Research Alpine Bivy an almost perfect score with our 5-point rating system.
+We gave the Outdoor Research Alpine AscentShell Bivy an almost perfect score with our 5-point rating system.
 It has an average weight and compactness compared to other bivy-only setups.
 However, it’s pricier than similar products.

 A less expensive model, the Snugpak, also got a perfect score.
 The slightly narrower frame is offset by the ease of getting in and out with the side zipper of the Snugpak.
 It also has a pole system to keep the fabric off your head and shoulders, and it’s more flexible.
 There are two poles included, and they stay in place because they are staked.